Catherine Peñán: Personal life

-Peñán is the daughter of Pedro Peñán and María Payacán.
+Peñán is the daughter of Pedro Peñán and María Payacán and is of Mapuche descent.

 In the media, she became better known in her country for her appearance on the game show Who Wants to Be a Millionaire?
 (Canal 13), where she was represented by sports journalist Soledad Bacarreza.
 She also appeared on Chilevisión's Series Nacionales, which followed up on her preparation for the World Cup in Korea, including interviews and showing her intimacy with her family.

 In 2010, Peñán had her first child.